European Oil Wood Finish

-One of the most popular flooring trends in 2020 is using European oil or “natural oil” as a finish to hardwood flooring.
+One of the most popular flooring trends is using European Oil or “natural oil” as a finish to hardwood flooring.
 Many owners and contractors of high-end homes are opting for this type of finish for the way it brings out the natural beauty of the wood species and for the added durability.

 What is European Oil?